s-utkarsh/s-utkarsh.github.io/k_lattice.md

     - LWAVE=.TRUE.
     - EDIFF=1E-09 # remember that EDIFFG=10 times EDIFF
 - Divide the supercell lattice parameters by 2 and then use as the lattice parameters of the conventional lattice cell.
 Rename POSCAR (the conventional lattice file) to POSCAR-unitcell
-- DONE<br>
+- DONE

 4. Running phono3py to generate displacements:

 - phono3py -d --dim="2 2 2" -c POSCAR-unitcell #--dim
 - for isotropic lattices, we can also use phono3py --dim="2 2 2" <b>--sym-fc</b> -c POSCAR-unitcell
-- A large number of POSCAR files (titled POSCAR-XXXXX) would be generated for which we would have to do force calculations using the INCAR provided above. <br>
+- A large number of POSCAR files (titled POSCAR-XXXXX) would be generated for which we would have to do force calculations using the INCAR provided above.

 5. Here comes the tricky part, <b> How to do all these calculations ? </b>:

 - Don't worry, we're basically doing single SCF cycles for force calculation.
 - We're using WAVECAR to speed up our calculations, doing this makes VASP guess a good starting value of Initial energy.
-- <b>Automate the process !!</b><br>
+- <b>Automate the process !!</b>

 6. The automation: obviously we use a script to do this, so here we go: